dlesbre/mlpp/README.md

 	Blocks work very similarily to commands: they wrap around some text and alter it in some way.
 For instance the `{% verbatim %}` block prints all text in itself verbatim, without rendering any of the commands.

-- **post_actions**: post action can be queued by special commands.
+- **final actions**: some actions can be queued by special commands.
 They occur once every command and block in the current block has been rendered and affect the whole current block.
 For instance `{% replace foo bar %}` will replace all instances of "foo" with "bar" in the current block (including occurences before the command is called) but not occurences in higher blocks:

 		some text... foo here is not replaced
 		{% begin block %}